nasa/cmr-metadata-review/README.md

 - To see if you have a successfully created a user, use the command `\du` in the psql console

+- If you have error connecting with the two  accounts, run the following command to grant login right: `ALTER ROLE "<user>" WITH LOGIN;`

 - After you have finished creating the users, exit out of the psql console with the command `\q`

 5. Start the Postgres server on your machine.
 This command will depend on how you installed.